The House resumed from February 5 consideration of the motion that Bill , be read the second time and referred to a committee, and of the amendment.

 There are processes in place for accountability.
 Union members can get annual reports.

 Big union bosses contribute so much on a regular basis to social justice causes; everything from refugees to a number of different programs, including food banks.
 They hold press conferences.
 Local 200 donates to eight children's groups.
 This is in the Windsor Star.
 It is in the public.
-All the members from local 200 are Ford workers.
+All the members from Local 200 are Ford workers.
 They have had a struggle with this economy.
-It is because of their quality of work, that we have not lost more jobs.
+It is because of the quality of their work that we have not lost more jobs.
 We have seen the failed practices of Liberal governments in the past and the former Conservative government with respect to the auto industry, which shrank from number two in the world in assembly to number eight.

 Despite that, we have investment taking place because the members of the unions are good workers and they run a series of health and safety programs to ensure injury reduction in the workplace.
 Unions have bargained for those rights to increase the productivity of the workers.
 Because of that, without any government investment at all, Fiat has invested in the Windsor Chrysler assembly plant.
 It is now hiring 1,000 workers to increase production for the new minivan now known as the Pacifica.